Orontes River: History

 The Orontes is not easily navigable and the valley derives its historical importance as a road for north–south traffic; from Antioch south to Homs and thence to Damascus via al-Nabek.
 The Orontes has long been a boundary marker.
-For the Ancient Egyptians it marked the northern extremity of Amurru, east of Phoenicia.
+For the Ancient Egyptians it marked the northern extremity of Amurru, the region north of Phoenicia.
+During the Late Bronze Age, the Orontes Valley was home to several important Syrian kingdoms and city-states, including Alalakh, Niya and Tunip.
 On the Orontes was fought the major Battle of Kadesh (circa 1274 BCE) between the Egyptian army of Ramesses II from the south and the Hittite army of Muwatalli II from the north.
 The river was also the site of the Battle of Qarqar fought in 853 BCE, when the army of Assyria, led by king Shalmaneser III, encountered an allied army of 12 kings led by Hadadezer of Damascus.

 Bronze copy, 1st or 2nd century CE, from Tartus of Eutychides' Tyche of Antioch, 4th century BCE, Louvre Museum; at the goddess' feet a male swimmer personifying the Orontes is represented.

-Alexander the Great acquired the river valley after the defeat of the Persians in 333 BCE at the Battle of Issus (fought on the Pinarus river near modern İskenderun and north of modern Antakya).
+Alexander the Great acquired the river valley after the defeat of the Persians in 333 BCE at the Battle of Issus (fought on the Pinarus River near modern İskenderun and north of modern Antakya).
 After his death in 323 BCE, it became part of the Seleucid Empire.

-Seleucid cities founded on the Orontes included Seleucia ad Belum, Antigonia, and Antioch.
+Seleucid cities founded on the Orontes included Seleucia ad Belum, Antigoneia, and Antioch.
 Several Hellenistic artefacts feature the Tyche of Antioch with a male swimmer personifying the Orontes at her feet.

+In 64 BCE Pompey took the Orontes river valley and made it part of the new Roman province of Syria with Antioch as its capital.

+In his collection Satires (III, 62), the early 2nd-century Roman satirist Juvenal uses the Orontes as a metonym for oriental cultural influence in Rome, writing that "the Syrian Orontes has long flowed into the Tiber".